FastTrack™ Strategic Planning System

 • Resource Planning & Budget Alignment: Ensure that resources are allocated to support the new 12-Month Action Plan and strategic priorities.
 Link strategy execution to the annual budget.

 • Resetting KPIs: An annual KPI review cycle is most common, involving a full target reset during annual planning, aligning with budgets and strategic planning, and providing stability for teams.
 Consider adjusting targets if business conditions change significantly.
 However, targets should not change too easily.
 Consider "stretch targets" rather than constantly moving goalposts.
 The key is finding the right balance between stability (so teams can work toward clear goals) and flexibility (to adapt to changing conditions).
+Use the KPI lifecycle on the Implementation Dashboard: Finalize any closed KPIs, Roll Forward the ones you’re keeping (then update time period and target in the KPI section), and Archive those you’re retiring.
+The Dashboard will reflect the current-year KPI set.

 • Communication & Re-commitment: Communicate the updated plan and priorities to the organization to renew focus and commitment.